10 Conversion Optimisation Strategy Secrets

-Conversion rate optimization (CRO) has the potential to significantly improve revenues from your digital marketing and increase business growth.
+A successful conversion optimisation strategy has the potential to significantly improve revenues from your digital marketing and increase business growth.
 Companies such as Spotify, Netflix, Google, and Booking.com have mastered this process.
 They conduct literally thousands of experiments a year to improve the performance of their digital experience.
-Yet many other companies struggle to grow their business using CRO and fail to achieve significant uplifts in A/B and multivariate tests.
+Yet many other companies struggle to grow their business using CRO and fail to achieve significant uplifts in A/B tests and multivariate tests.

-There are certainly common mistakes companies make with conversion marketing, but what are the secrets of success that the likes of Amazon and other organisations embed into their optimization programs?
+There are certainly common mistakes companies make with conversion marketing, but what are the secrets of success that the likes of Amazon and other organisations embed into their conversion optimisation strategy?
 Below I have summarised some of the key strategies that these companies employ.

 1. Start by listening to your customers: